AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Mon Oct 28 2024
+Last update on Tue Oct 29 2024

-**65 day before 2025 ⏱** days before new years
+**64 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with hate
+🤖 This README.md is updated with wickedness